rmwc/rmwc/src/rmwc/docs/README-USAGE.md

 ### `tag`

-You can use the `tag` prop to specify the DOM element you would like to render For advanced cases, you can actually pass a Component to render.
+You can use the `tag` prop to specify the DOM element you would like to render.
+For advanced cases, you can actually pass a Component to render.

 ```jsx
 import { Typography } from '@rmwc/typography';